 - Uneven colour and surface – lawn is spongy underfoot

-- Moss can cause soil erosion by providing surface cover and absorbing water
+- Moss in lawns can cause soil erosion by providing surface cover and absorbing water

 - Moss creates a locally humid environment and in turn, a home for invertebrates such as slugs

 - Some birds tug moss from lawns, hoping to find tasty creatures underneath – causing patches and also encouraging the spread of moss in other parts of the lawn